iltommi/qdb-documentation/source/api/java.rst

 All the dependencies must be resolved for the load to be successful.
 This should be the case if you copy all the libraries present in the ``bin`` directory (Windows) or ``lib`` directory (FreeBSD and Linux).

-Connecting to a quasardb cluster
+Connecting to a QuasarDB cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The connection is a two steps process.